aurioldegbelo/webkarten2024/data/Projekt/readme.md

 Data for the project work for the course Webbasierte Karten und WebGIS at TU Dresden (SoSe 2024).
 The data features:
-* Five datasets that should generate an error: empty.json (empty file), invalid_1.json (inappropriate content), invalid_2.json (ill-formated json), invalid_3.json (the data includes only one place, which is outside Saxony), invalid_4.json (the data includes several places, of which one is outside Saxony)
+* Five datasets for which the application should produce an error message: empty.json (empty file), invalid_1.json (inappropriate content), invalid_2.json (ill-formated json), invalid_3.json (the data includes only one place, which is outside Saxony), invalid_4.json (the data includes several places, of which one is outside Saxony)
 * places_in_saxony.json and places_in_saxony.geojson, which show examples of places in Saxony (the only difference between the two datasets is the file extension, else the content is exactly the same).
-Both files should be accepted by the application
+The application should accept both files
 * dresden.json for the coordinates of Dresden
 * sachsen.json for the boundaries of the state of Saxony